TRINITY ST MARY’S C OF E PRIMARY SCHOOL

 - I have attended the Designated Safeguarding Lead Level 3 training as well as Mrs Allan.

 - All staff receive comprehensive Level 2 training annually which includes Child Sexual Exploitation (CSE) training, Child Criminal Exploitation (CCE) training, Female Genital Mutilation (FGM) training, Sexual Violence and Harassment, Peer on Peer abuse, County Lines and Prevent (WRAP) training – they are well trained in identifying any safeguarding concerns.

 - New staff joining the school are given safeguarding training.

-- Many of our governors have undertaken Safeguarding training and are well trained in identifying any safeguarding concerns.
+- Governors undertake Safeguarding training and are well trained in ensuring the school has rigorous safeguarding procedures.